imfycc/privacy-policy/TimeCluck.md

-# Privacy Policy for AnyRemember
+# Privacy Policy for TimeCluck

 No data or personal information is collected by this app.